-Group: Integrated Storage Trend in 2021: Consensus Decision Added to List: 2019 Trend towards greater risk Previously: Critically Endangered Imminence of Action Significance of Loss Effort to Preserve Action is recommended The loss of tools, data or It would require a major effort to within twelve months, services within this group prevent or reduce losses in this detailed assessment is a would impact on people and group, possibly requiring the priority. sectors around the world. development of new preservation tools or techniques. l .
+Group: Integrated Storage Trend in 2021: Consensus Decision ↑ Towards greater risk Added to List: 2019 Trend in 2022: Previously: Critically Endangered \rightarrow No change Imminence of Action Significance of Loss Effort to Preserve Action is recommended The loss of tools, data or It would require a major effort to within twelve months, services within this group prevent or reduce losses in this detailed assessment is a would impact on people and group, possibly requiring the priority. sectors around the world. development of new preservation tools or techniques.